 To change graph exploration settings by clicking Settings button.
 Currently you can select what attributes to show for each vertex type and edge type, and set whether to show an object's detailed information in a popup tooltip when the cursor hovers over it.
 Click Apply and the new settings will take effect.

-In the example below, the ID and gender for Person vertices are shown.
-The ID and the registered_capital attribute for Company vertices are shown.
+In the example below, the ID and gender for person vertices are shown.
+The ID and the foundYear attributes for company vertices are shown.

 You can also config the label size of vertices and edges.

 Other than the above, you can also config vertex and edge size and color to augment the visualization in settings.
 It is so important that we will use next independent section to introduce.

 By default each vertex and edge is rendered as the color you selected in Schema Design page.
 However, if you want to emphasize some vertices and edges in your visualization result, you can config a different color for them by creating a set of conditions, and assign a different color for each condition.
 Then vertices and edges satisfying the conditions will be rendered as the newly assigned color.
 In the Color section of Settings panel, first choose the vertex or edge type you want to set colors, then click the add button.
 A new color config entry appears:

 Click the Edit color config button, in the pop up window choose red color, and build a condition specifying @PageRankScore >= 1.0:

 Click ADD, and the condition and updated color is shown in the Color settings section:

 Similarly, you can add another color config that @PageRankScore between [0.5, 1) will be green.
 The final Color settings section will look like:

 Click the APPLY button, then the different vertices will be rendered as different colors based on their page rank score ranges: